 Solution 2: Repair the corrupted SD card with First Aid

-If you can't mount the SD card manually, then another very effective strategy that you could implement when it comes to the SD card not showing up on your Mac computer is to repair it with First Aid in Disk Utility.
-Disk Utility is there to repair specific disk-related issues with Macs.
+If you can't mount the SD card manually, then another very effective strategy that you could implement is to repair it with First Aid in Disk Utility.
+First Aid is there to repair disk-related issues on Macs.
 This does indeed include SD cards failing to show up on your Mac.
-To use the Disk Utility feature:

-Now, sit back and wait for the repair process to finish and hopefully work its magic.
+Now, sit back and wait for the repair process to finish.
+Hopefully it works its magic.

 Solution 3: Reformat your SD card

 If you still have not had any luck in getting your Mac to mount the SD card successfully, it could be the time for you to reformat it.
 It gives the unmountable SD card a chance to rebuild the disk structures.
 It is a very sound strategy to solve most of SD card problems like SD card not showing up on Mac properly.
 Before you go any further, you need to pause to think about the data stored on your SD card.
 If there is any data stored on your SD card that you are desperate to keep, directly reformatting the SD card is not for you.
 Reformatting will erase all of the data stored on the SD card and leave you a blank SD card.